Research

 Published and Forthcoming Papers

 Justin Grimmer, William Marble, and Cole Tanigawa-Lau.
 Measuring the Contribution of Voting Blocs to Election Outcomes.
-Conditionally accepted, Journal of Politics.
+Forthcoming, Journal of Politics.
 Link to paper, R package.

 Abstract